Marijuana Library.org

 About this page ...

-The Old pdxNORML Website is intended to be used as an Online Library; an interactive, multi-media, web-driven source of information and Tool for outreach.
-It is Dedicated to and In Memory of those who risked and sacrificed in the cause of cannabis law reform.
+The Marijuana Library Website is intended to be used as an Online Library; an interactive, multi-media, web-driven source of information and Tool for outreach.
+It is Dedicated To and In Memory Of those who have and will continue to risk and sacrifice for the cause of cannabis law reform.

 Committed to helping the people - from the innocents just looking for info, to the precious volunteer few looking to act - knowledge is power and the truth shall set us free.

-pdxNORML is gone, BUT, the ideals live on!
-This site itself is not dead, it is a living, growing thing.
+While it is very static, this site itself is not dead - it is a living, growing thing.
 Maintenance personnel wanted!
 Sign up and be a part of maximizing the use of this cannabis law reform archival and action "toolshed".

 Not only do we maintain old links, but we are constantly updating content and adding functionality.
 Many thanks and donations you should give to our host, MAPinc!